This baked arctic char fillet with honey soy marinade makes for one easy (and scrumptious) seafood dinner that’s sure to be a family favourite!

 - Check the fish fillet for bones and remove/discard (if any).
 Then pat dry of any excess moisture with paper towels.

 - Place the fillet into a baking dish and pour marinade over top.
 Flip the fillet over to ensure everything is well coated.
 Let it marinate for 30 minutes.
-Next, pour off marinade (don’t discard as it will be reduced for a honey soy glaze after the fillet is cooked).
-I also like to scrape off most of the garlic and ginger and put in with the marinade.
+After 30 minutes, remove the fish from the marinade and scrape off most of the garlic and ginger.

 - Place the fillet onto a parchment paper-lined sheet pan and bake.
 Once the arctic char is cooked through, opaque and flakes easily with a fork, carefully remove it from the oven.